SrijanBadhya/Debsoc/Running the PES Debsoc.md

 It's unwise to alienate MUN people because quite a few people try out both clubs.
 ![image](https://i.ibb.co/rfNNY5sw/debsocmunsoc.png)

+Like mentioned before, any sort of insults at MUN are unlikely to convince anyone who's more interested in MUN.
-take the high road, don't turn off people by spewing mun hate.
+The harm though, is that people who never even cared about MUN, still see the debsoc spewing hate, and think worse of the club.
+I'd lose respect for a debsoc member who nee take the high road, don't turn off people by spewing mun hate.
 Even if I didn't like mun, I'd lose respect for a debsoc member who needed to hate on mun to make debate look valuable.
 <br>
 <br>